Public WiFi VPN Guide

 Use two-factor authentication

-A VPN protects the connection, but account protection still needs strong passwords and 2FA.
+A VPN protects the connection, but account protection still needs strong passwords and two-factor authentication.

-Helpful setup pages: setup guides, Windows VPN, Mac VPN, Android VPN, and iOS VPN.
+Helpful setup pages: Buy VPN, setup guides, Windows VPN, Mac VPN, Android VPN, and iOS VPN.

 Troubleshooting